dotnet/csharplang/proposals/target-typed-new.md

 - It is also disallowed as a `ref`.
 - The following kinds of types are not permitted as targets of the conversion
   - **Enum types:** not all enum types contain the constant zero, so it should be desirable to use the explicit enum member.
 It is a compile-time error if a *target_typed_new* is used as an operand of a unary or binary operator.
-  - **Interface types:** this is a niche feature and it should be preferable to explicitly mention the type.
+  - **Interface types:** This would work the same as the corresponding creation expression for COM types.
   - **Array types:** arrays need a special syntax to provide the length.
   - **dynamic:** we don't allow `new dynamic()`, so we don't allow `new()` with `dynamic` as a target type.
   - All the other types that are not permitted in the *object_creation_expression* are excluded as well, for instance, pointer types.